vishwasg217/website/docs/blog/posts/tf_idf_explained.md

     - NLP
 ---

-# Understanding TF-IDF: A Comprehensive Guide
+# A Comprehensive Guide on TF-IDF

 TF-IDF (Term Frequency-Inverse Document Frequency) is a popular technique in Natural Language Processing (NLP) for text analysis and information retrieval.
 It is used to evaluate the importance of a word in a document relative to a collection of documents (corpus).
 This guide provides an in-depth explanation of TF-IDF, its intuition, mathematical formulation, and implementation from scratch.